 Train has seven cars with two rows each, seating two abreast per row.

-Height requirement: Riders must be at least 54 inches tall and less than 78 inches
+Height requirement: Riders must be at least 54 inches tall and less than 79 inches tall

 Find Where to Coast™ with Ultimate Rollercoaster® Database